Lalchand Rajput: Coaching career

 Rajput attended a coaching clinic held at Bangalore in April 2007.
 He was coach of Under-19 Indian Cricket Team during the tour of England.
 Rajput was appointed as the manager of the World Cup winning Indian cricket team for the 2007 Twenty20 World Championship held in South Africa.

 Rajput was the coach of the Mumbai Indians in the Indian Premier League 2008.
 He was caught on camera laughing when Harbhajan Singh slapped Sreesanth after a match between Mumbai Indians and Kings XI Punjab.
-The BCCI expressed it was shameful that Rajput was laughing on witnessing the incident.
+The BCCI stated that it was shameful that Rajput was laughing on witnessing the incident.
 It was expected that BCCI would take strong action against Rajput.

-In June 2016, Rajput was named as head coach of Afghanistan's national team, replacing Pakistan's Inzamam ul Haq; during his spell in charge, they defeated West Indies in a one-day international at Gros Islet and were promoted to Full Membership of the International Cricket Council.
-But his contract was ended by the Afghan board in August 2017; he was later replaced by Phil Simmons.
+In June 2016, Rajput was named as head coach of Afghanistan's national team, replacing Pakistan's Inzamam ul Haq; during his spell in charge, they defeated West Indies in a one-day international at Gros Islet and were promoted to full membership of the International Cricket Council.
+But the Afghan board ended his contract in August 2017; he was later replaced by Phil Simmons..

 In May 2018, he was named as the interim head coach of the Zimbabwe national cricket team.
 In August 2018, he was appointed to the role on a permanent basis.
 In June 2019, he was named as the coach of the Winnipeg Hawks franchise team for the 2019 Global T20 Canada tournament.

-In March 2022, Zimbabwe Cricket decided to extend the contract with him and he served as the head coach of Zimbabwe up until early June 2022.
-Following the conclusion of Zimbabwe's home series against Afghanistan, he was subsequently replaced by Dave Houghton as the new head coach of Zimbabwe.
+In March 2022, Zimbabwe Cricket extended Rajput's contract and he served Zimbabwe up until early June 2022.
+Following the conclusion of Zimbabwe's home series against Afghanistan, he was replaced by Dave Houghton as the new head coach of Zimbabwe.

+Rajput was appointed head coach of the United Arab Emirates national cricket team in February 2024.
+He signed a three-year contract with the 2024 ICC Men's T20 World Cup as his first major tournament in charge of the team.